 How It Works

 First, open a savings account you’ll only use for the utility bills you want to have budget billing for.
+We recommend CIT Bank.
 Next, calculate each utility bill’s 12 month average bill amount.
 Once you have this information, you’re ready to get started.

 Each month or paycheck, deposit your calculated budget billing amount in to your budget billing savings account.
 Then, when your bill comes, transfer the necessary money into your checking account and pay your utility bill.